steadglobal/angular2-jwt-boilerplate/README.md

 ## Development server
 * Run `ng start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* Run `ng start server` for a backend expressjs server.
+* Run `ng run server` for a backend expressjs server.

 ## Code scaffolding